-- Firmly pressing on and rolling a tennis ball under your foot is a good way to achieve a deep massage if reaching your feet is difficult.
+- Firmly pressing on and rolling a tennis ball under your foot is a good way to get a deep massage

-- Orthotics may be recommended.
-Orthotics are insoles that go inside your shoes to provide added arch support, especially if you stand or run for long periods of time.
-Even if only one foot hurts, wear both orthotics.
+- Orthotics, insoles that go inside your shoes, provide added arch support, especially if you stand or run for long periods of time; wear orthotics in both shoes – even if only one foot hurts

 Treatment can last a few weeks, but could take up to several months to a year.
-It is important to follow your healthcare providers instructions consistently.
-If symptoms persist after a year of treatment, surgery may be an option, but it’s not common.
+It’s important to follow your healthcare providers instructions.
+Your healthcare provider may prescribe a cortisone shot or if symptoms persist beyond a year of treatment, surgery may be an option.

-Looking for More Information on Our Plantar Fasciitis Splints & Products?
+Looking for More Info on Plantar Fasciitis Foot Braces?